cddr/samza-config/README.md

 library containing other generally useful stuff like custom serdes and a kafka system builder.

+The validation is pretty basic right now but one cool thing it does is check that each factory listed in the configuration points to a class that implements the required interface.

 ## Example Usage

 Given the following file in src/examples/null-job.clj